joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7009944/2026/01/30/broncos-offensive-changes-improve/

 **Athletes' managers call on GST to settle debts before returning**\
-`"Accountability must come before expansion, and credibility must be rebuilt through action—not promises," the association said on Friday. `\
+`"Accountability must come before expansion, and credibility must be rebuilt through action," The Association of Athletics Managers said.`\
 https://nytimes.com/athletic/7010148/2026/01/30/grand-slam-track-athlete-managers-debt-new-season/

 **The stars, slumps and stories shaping NHL's road to the playoffs**\